rezashamji/ToolUniverse/docs/tutorials/make_your_data_searchable/make_data_searchable_deepdive.rst

 2) Choose ONE embedding service
 -------------------------------

 Create a file named **.env** in the repo root.
-Pick one block below, then:
+Pick one block below (or multiple if planning to use several services), then:

 .. code-block:: bash